Are we chasing ghosts? Quantifying unattributable polarization, and attributing the rest to annotator groups

-This bottleneck is likely caused by repeated creation of numpy arrays, resulting in repeated memory allocations for each subgroup, in each comment, for each \ac{pc} dimension.
+While the library efficiently handles a large number of annotators through vectorized operations, performance degrades significantly when processing a high volume of comments, particularly when annotators belong to multiple distinct groups.
+For instance, while experiments across all datasets in \S\ref{sec:inherent:datasets} complete within a minute, the Kumar dataset necessitates approximately one hour of computation, even when using a 60\% sample.
+Furthermore, the annotator variance analysis detailed in \S\ref{sec:apunim:ann-size} required over ten hours.
+While this latter time investment is anticipated due to the inherently demanding nature and non-standard application of our library, it highlights a scaling bottleneck under specific data structures.
+We hypothesize that this bottleneck is likely caused by repeated creation of numpy arrays, resulting in repeated memory allocations for each subgroup, in each comment, for each sociodemographic dimension.
 We plan on profiling and addressing it in the next releases of our software.
-Until then, we suggest either using multiprocessing for each \ac{pc} subgroup, or running the different experiments in parallel (indeed, we use the \texttt{gnu-parallel} linux package~\cite{tange_2025_16944306} for our own experiments).
+Until then, we suggest either using multiprocessing for each sociodemographic subgroup, or running the different experiments in parallel (indeed, we use the \texttt{gnu-parallel} linux package~\cite{tange_2025_16944306} for our own experiments).

-In Figure~\ref{fig:std_error}, we removed values where there was a lack of items annotated by the specified number of annotators (e.g., only 7\% of comments in DICES-990 were annotated by more than 73 annotators---see \ref{app:ann_details}).
+In Figure~\ref{fig:std_error}, we removed values where there was a lack of items annotated by the specified number of annotators (e.g., only 7\% of comments in DICES-990 were annotated by more than 73 annotators---see App.~\ref{sec:app:ann_details}).